mdavids/rfc/content/draft-davids-forsalereg-08.md

 field **SHOULD** be avoided in favor of the furi content tag.

 ### furi
-This content tag may contain a human-readable and machine-parseable URI that conveys information to interested parties.
+This content tag is intended to contain a human-readable and machine-parseable URI that conveys information to interested parties.

 While the syntax allows any URI scheme, only the following schemes are **RECOMMENDED** for use: `http` and `https` [@RFC9110], `mailto` [@RFC6068], and `tel` [@RFC3966].